whdah2326/paper_review/stable_diffusion/README.md

 # Stable Diffusion - PyTorch
 PyTorch implementation of Stable Diffusion from scratch

-Try use `demo.ipynb` to generate images!
+Try using `demo.ipynb` to generate images!

 ## Download Model
 Download `v1-5-pruned-emaonly.ckpt` from